 3. Start autism fundraising to support a loved one

-Many people use GoFundMe’s free crowdfunding platform to raise the funds they need for everything from social skills classes to sensory integration therapy, from paying medical bills to buying service dogs.
+Many people use GoFundMe’s crowdfunding platform to raise the funds they need for everything from social skills classes to sensory integration therapy, from paying medical bills to buying service dogs.

 Take a look at the following fundraisers to help you get inspired:

 Raegan’s parents wanted to give their autistic daughter a constructive, non-drug-based way to relieve her anxiety and protect her from self-harm.
 They started a fundraiser for a “hug machine,” similar to the one researcher Temple Grandin invented for herself.
-They were overwhelmed by the amount of support for their campaign.
+They were overwhelmed by the amount of support for their fundraiser.

 Jennifer’s three-year-old son Christopher’s biggest challenge was getting a good night’s sleep.
 He would often get out of his crib or bed and end up injuring himself.
 Because her insurance wouldn’t cover it, Jennifer turned to GoFundMe to buy a safe bed for her son.
 Thanks to generous donors, she was finally able to get her son a safe place to sleep.